anders86755/learngit/README.txt

 It is a README file
-git is a free software
+git is a free software distributed under the GPL.